shantanugoel/asus-rt-n66u-merlin/README-merlin.txt

 - Added SSHD (dropbear, configurable under Administration->Advanced->System)
 - Clicking on the MAC address of an unidentified client will do a lookup in the OUI database (ported from DD-WRT).
-- Enabled HTTPS access to web interface
+- Enabled HTTPS access to web interface (with certain limitations)
 - Start crond at boot time
 - Optionally turn the WPS button into a radio enable/disable switch
 - Optionally save traffic stats to disk (USB or JFFS partition)
+- Monitor your router's temperature (under Administration -> Performance Tuning)

 Installation